annalisew19/MICB475_Team4/README.md

 # MICB475_Team4
-This repository serves as the source for all of the MICB475_25W2_Team4 term project information, meeting notes, etc
+This repository serves as the source for all of the MICB475_25W2_Team4 term project information, meeting notes, R code, etc

 ## Table of Contents
   [Meeting Notes](#meeting_notes)